FoalTS/foal/docs/file-system/upload-and-download-files.md

 npm install @foal/storage
 ```

-Then specify in your configuration the storage to be used (the local file system in this case).
+Then specify in your configuration the file storage to be used and its settings.
+In this example, we will use the local file system with the `uploaded` directory (you must create it at the root of your project).

 {% code-tabs %}
 {% code-tabs-item title="YAML" %}